hibachrach/sidekiq-rerouting/README.md

 Everyone interacting in the Sidekiq::Rerouting project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hibachrach/sidekiq-rerouting/blob/main/CODE_OF_CONDUCT.md).

+## See Also

+- [`sidekiq-disposal`][sidekiq-disposal]

 [sidekiq]: https://sidekiq.org "Simple, efficient background jobs for Ruby."
+[sidekiq-disposal]: https://github.com/hibachrach/sidekiq-disposal "A Sidekiq extension to mark Sidekiq jobs to be disposed of."
+[sidekiq-register-middleware]: https://github.com/sidekiq/sidekiq/wiki/Middleware#registering-middleware "Registering Sidekiq Middleware"